- Home

 Iodine is a mineral found naturally in seawater and the Earth’s soil.
 It’s one of the nine trace minerals that our bodies need – and while we don’t need as much of it as other major minerals like calcium and magnesium, iodine is still essential for our health.

-Approximately 70-80% of the body’s iodine is found in the thyroid because it’s involved in the production of thyroid hormones.
-As a result, iodine is responsible for things like regulating body temperature, metabolic rate, nerve and muscle function, blood cell production, reproductive function, and cell growth.
+Approximately 70-80% of the body’s iodine is found in the thyroid.
+This is because iodine is involved in the production of thyroid hormones and is responsible for things like regulating body temperature, metabolic rate, nerve and muscle function, blood cell production, reproductive function, and cell growth.

 By controlling the rate at which body cells use oxygen, thyroid hormones also affect how much energy the body uses when resting.

-Since the body can’t produce iodine itself, we have to get enough through our diet or supplementation.
+Since the body can’t produce iodine itself, we have to get it through our diet or supplementation.

-The main benefits of iodine revolve around thyroid health, immune function, and support of the brain and nervous system.
-Though, as you’ll see, it’s just as important to make sure you’re not getting too much iodine, as it is to get too little.
+The main roles of iodine revolve around thyroid health, immune function, and support of the brain and nervous system.

 We’ll take a closer look at the benefits of iodine below.